 Flying cormorants sometimes detect the presence of fish below and may rapidly descend to feed; aborted responses of that kind may explain mid-flight “hesitations” shown by flocks.
 Swimming cormorants occasionally hold their heads underwater before diving, apparently looking for prey.
 Several features of the eye indicate effective vision underwater as well as in the air; cornea is notably thick and flattened, and intraocular muscles are well developed, apparently to facilitate underwater accommodation (Sivak et al. 1977).
 However, Double-crested Cormorants commonly catch bottom-dwelling fish in turbid water where visibility is very low, so tactile sensitivity may be important for both locating and capturing prey.

-Information on foods eaten has been widely gathered, but generally only in context of perceived conflicts with fishermen, and not in all seasons.
-Foods of cormorants wintering in marine areas not described.
-Representative studies and comparative papers are summarized below, and only major prey species are listed (see Appendix 1 for listing of scientific names of species by family); for additional lists of prey, see Palmer 1962 .
+Information on foods eaten has been widely gathered, generally in the context of conflicts with anglers, and not in all seasons.
+Foods of cormorants wintering in marine areas have not been not described.
+Representative studies and comparative papers are summarized below, and only major prey species are listed (see Appendix 1 for listing of scientific names of species by family); for additional lists of prey, see Palmer 1962.
 Seasonal variation is evident in all appropriately designed studies, but ecological factors contributing to cormorant predation and its impacts are not revealed by mere lists of prey or simple percentages.
 Occurrence of individual specializations has not been examined.
-See Conservation and management: conflicts, below.
+See also Conservation and Management: conflicts, below.

 Most data are from regurgitations collected in nesting colonies, or from pellets (especially fish otoliths); contents of gizzards and esophagi of collected birds are less frequently reported.
 It is not known if chick regurgitations reflect the adult diet.
 Collecting adults is not only expensive but also likely to undersample known spatial and temporal variation in prey captured each day.
 Pellets may integrate meals over an entire day, but with unknown completeness.
 Difficulties with otoliths and other data from pellets include differential loss and digestion by size and/or species (Duffy and Laurenson 1983, Craven and Lev 1987, Johnstone et al. 1990), as well as secondary consumption (evidence for prey’s prey; Blackwell and Sinclair 1995, Johnson et al. 1997).
 Thus, otoliths are difficult to use for estimates of size or number of fish ingested.
-Reliance on the abundant dietary remains in pellets may lead to overestimates of invertebrate prey and underestimates of small or soft-bodied fish.
+Reliance on the abundant dietary remains in pellets may lead to overestimates of invertebrate prey and underestimates of small or soft-bodied fish (Seefelt and Gillingham 2006a).
 Comparing food items from pellets to those from collected birds in Wyoming, Derby and Lovvorn (1997) concluded that some of the differences revealed by the methods had resulted from the cormorants’ daily schedules of hunting for different prey.
-For development of standardized methods, see Carss et al. 1997 .
+For development of standardized methods, for diet and bioenergetics see Carss et al. 1997 and Ridgway 2010a.

-From nw.
-Atlantic Ocean, Cairns (1998) summarized 40 sets of collections (1914–1996) from Gulf of Maine (16), Atlantic Nova Scotia (7), Prince Edward I. (9), and Quebec (8).
-Total >5,000 samples, mostly stomach contents and regurgitations; about 60 fish taxa reported.
-Salmon were important prey during smolt run in stocked rivers, but no data available from rivers where runs are exclusively wild.
+From the nw.
+Atlantic, Cairns (1998) summarized 40 sets of collections (1914–1996) from the Gulf of Maine (16), Atlantic Nova Scotia (7), Prince Edward I. (9), and Quebec (8).
+Total > 5,000 samples, mostly stomach contents and regurgitations; about 60 fish taxa reported.
+Salmon were important prey during smolt run in stocked rivers, but no data were available from rivers where runs are exclusively wild.
 Estimates include percentage composition from biomass and from number (within groups, percentages sum to 100).

 During Smolt Runs.
 (671 samples).
 Atlantic salmon 26%; other salmonids 4.6%; nonsalmonid freshwater and estuarine fish 53% (including yellow perch, 3.1; white sucker, 3.6; gaspereau [alewife and blueback herring], 7.0; rainbow smelt, 24.5; American eel, 3.8; sticklebacks, 3.3).
 Marine prey totaled 15.4%, including sand lance, 2.2; sculpins, 3.4; and crustaceans, 3.7.

-For the Great Lakes, at least 6 diet studies of cormorants, 1986–1998, have been published.
-In these ecosystems, populations of prey fish have fluctuated widely in response to almost complete loss of native large piscivorous fish in 1940s and stocking of several salmonids (Christie et al. 1987).
-Introduced alewife, abundant in Lake Ontario by 1880s and in remaining Great Lakes (except Lake Superior) by mid-1950s, has been important in every study.
-In Lakes Huron, Michigan, and Superior during May–Aug 1986–1989, Ludwig et al. (1989) collected 8,512 regurgitated food items from adults and young birds handled.
+For the Great Lakes, many diet studies of cormorants, 1986–2013, have been published.
+In these ecosystems, populations of prey fish have fluctuated widely in response to almost complete loss of native large piscivorous fish in the 1940s and the stocking of several salmonids (Christie et al. 1987).
+Introduced alewife, abundant in Lake Ontario by the 1880s and in remaining Great Lakes (except Lake Superior) by the mid-1950s, has been important in most studies in Lakes Huron, Michigan, and Superior during Apr–Sep (Belyea et al. 1999, Seefelt and Gillingham 2006a, Seefelt and Gillingham 2008, Dorr et al. 2010a).
+Ludwig et al. (1989) collected 8,512 regurgitated food items from adults and young birds handled.
 Alewife and nine-spine sticklebacks each accounted for 41% by number (1 species of crayfish, all the rest were fish, in 18 taxa).
 By biomass, the most important species were alewife (57%), yellow perch (13%), rainbow smelt (8%), and white sucker (7%); weights of sticklebacks averaged 1.9 g, of alewives 19 g.
 Diet varied both seasonally and geographically; by Aug, diet at all 4 study areas was 100% alewife in all colonies sampled.
 Overall, forage fish accounted for 88% of food items (66% of biomass).
 Fish species of local commercial importance (such as panfish) constituted 12% by number (34% by weight), including yellow perch (3%, 13%), smelt (7, 8), and sucker (<1, 7).
-No lake trout or common whitefish, the two most important commercial fish in Lake Superior, were found.
+No lake trout or common whitefish, the two important commercial fish in Lake Superior, were found.
 Cormorant diet in Lake Superior in 1983 was examined by Craven and Lev (1987).

-From Les Cheneaux Is. area of n.
-Lake Huron in 1995, contents of 373 cormorant stomachs were analyzed to evaluate cormorant impact on yellow perch fishery (Belyea et al. in press).
+From the Les Cheneaux Is. area of n.
+Lake Huron in 1995, contents of 373 cormorant stomachs were analyzed to evaluate cormorant impact on yellow perch fishery (Belyea et al. 1999).
 Yellow perch (75–150 mm) varied from 47% of diet (by weight) in early spring to 2% in late spring and early summer (overall 10%).
 Sticklebacks and alewives varied from 0 to 45% and from <30 to 85% of diet, respectively, in various months (together, 62% overall).
 Diet and feeding locations varied according to spawning of the various prey species.
-Diet of cormorants in Lake Erie was similarly examined by Bur and Belant (in press).

 On Lake Winnipegosis, Manitoba, in 1987, 6,169 prey samples from regurgitates represented 16 fish species and 1 crayfish (Orconectes sp.; Hobson et al. 1989).
 Three species constituted >90% frequency (biomass): yellow perch, 63.8 (27.6); white sucker, 14.2 (46.4); and tullibee, 14.0 (20.4).
 Commercially valuable species, walleye and sauger, accounted for maximum 0.1 and 0.2% of prey biomass, respectively.